Mlamelza/tech-college-dbms/README.md

 ## Description

 This project involved the design and implementation of an updated database management system for the *SC Technical College* educational network.
 This features a RDBMS created in the MS Access and MySQL Workbench environments, housing all of the required data for the schools specified.
-A total of 11 college profiles were created, each allowing the permissible user to manage student and teacher data records, update curriculum information, and run business reports as necessary.
+A total of 11 college profiles were created, each allowing the permissible user to manage student & teacher data records, update curriculum information, and run reports as necessary.
 This focuses solely on the back-end area of development, primarily concentrating on the full database framework, which will eventually evolve into a front-end interface.
 >Click here for [Project Documentation](school_database.pdf)

 ## Technical Specifications